Crew Chief/Data Collector

 Prior to starting the data collection, a postcard will be mailed to each property as notification that the property will be visited in the next few weeks.
 Data Collectors will show up shortly after the postcard is mailed and ring the bell or knock on the door.
 If someone is home, they will explain who they are and ask for an interior and exterior inspection.

-If no one is home, they will measure the outside of the building and proceed to do so.
-A letter will be mailed out towards the end of the project (February or March 2024) asking for a phone call to schedule an appointment for an interior inspection.
+If no one is home, they will measure the outside of any improvements and a letter will be mailed out towards the end of the project (February or March 2024) asking for a phone call to schedule an appointment for an interior inspection.
 The visit from KRT shouldn’t take more than 15 minutes from start to finish.
 Properties posted “No Trespassing” will receive a letter asking for permission to visit the property at a scheduled time convenient for everyone.

 PHASE 2: SALES VALIDATION: During this phase, KRT appraisers will field review each property that sold between April 1, 2022, and March 31, 2024, and review the information on the property record card for data accuracy.
 The appraiser will make notes regarding the property location, size, condition, quality of construction, and numerous other characteristics that may affect value.
 The goal is to gain a clear understanding of what sold and for what price.
 In conjunction with the Lister’s Office, KRT will begin the process of qualifying sales as “arm’s length”.
 Only sales with market exposure between a willing buyer and willing seller (in other words, an “arm’s length” sale) will be used in the analysis.